 Walk to Ambleside Village

-As one of the most popular towns in the Lake District, there is plenty of attractions here to keep you busy.
+As one of the most popular towns in the Lake District, there are plenty of attractions here to keep you busy.

 On your way down to the town, you can pop into the Stagshaw Garden owned by the National Trust.
 Or, head on in to find the Armitt Library & Museum centre that’s filled with historic books.

-The Bridge House from the 17th century is now and icon of the National Park and the most photographed building too.
+The Bridge House from the 17th century is now an icon of the National Park and the most photographed building too.
 So, don’t forget to stop by and strike a pose.

 You can also visit the 19th century St Mary’s Church, pop in for a coffee at one of the many café on the Stock Beck Riverside, or go shopping in the stores on the High Street.

 A hidden gem that is well worth a visit while you’re in Ambleside is the Stock Ghyll Falls.
 In only ten minutes’ walk, you can escape the town and find a 70-foot waterfall cascade in the forest!
 Click here for directions.